 Step Six: Find out what went wrong

-Selfridges & Co provide us with a great example of how to reach out to customers following an abandoned shopping cart.
-In this email, they give the customer a polite reminder that they did not complete their order but also go a step further to provide the customer with any assistance they might need to finish the transaction.
+Harrods provide us with a great example of how to reach out to customers following an abandoned shopping cart.
+In this email, they give the customer a polite reminder that they did not complete their order, but also go a step further to provide the customer with any assistance they might need to finish the transaction.

 Step Seven: Timing is everything

-Although this is the final step, it is one of the most important!
 According to research carried out by SaleCycle, the longer you wait to send your abandoned cart emails, the less effective they will be.
-This makes sense, because if you remind the customer a long time after the event, the chances are, they’ve either completely forgotten, moved on from the idea, or have already made a replacement purchase.
-You have to be on the ball.
-This being said, it’s also not a good idea to send your email too soon, as this could come across as annoying, and maybe even a touch creepy!
-Remember, your customer may intend to come back to their purchase shortly after closing the tab.
-We recommend sending your email anytime between 30 minutes and 24 hours after the customer has abandoned the checkout process.
-Anything outside of this timeframe would be ineffective.
+This makes sense, because if you remind the customer a long time after the event, the chances are, they've either completely forgotten, or have already made a replacement purchase.

 - Prevention is better than cure - make sure your online checkout process is perfectly optimized to keep as many customers as possible interested.